Online Scheduling (OLS)

 Pre-trial hearings are set every other Tuesdays at 1:30 pm.
 All small claims cases must go to mediation.
 Mediation is provided free of charge.
 If not resolved, the case will be set for trial.
 If the parties intend to waive Pre-Trial Conference, the parties should file the signed Stipulation with the Clerk of Courts and then send a copy of the signed stipulation as a "PDF" along with a Proposed Order in "WORD" format thru our On-Line Scheduling for Judge's signature.
 Once the Order has been esigned and eserved to you then the hearing is cancelled.
 If the Order is not signed, parties may have to appear at the hearing unless told otherwise.

 PIP Pretrial hearings are set along with Small Claims Pre-trial hearings every other Tuesday afternoon at 1:30 pm.
 All parties shall submit the Palm Beach County form for waiver of appearance and stipulation to the civil rules of civil procedure prior to the hearing using the OnLine Scheduling system.

 Landlord/Tenant hearings are set and noticed by the Court for Tuesday afternoons after review of motions sent to the Court or when the Court decides mediation is appropriate.
 Mediation is provided at no charge for Residential Mediation and only $60 per side for Commercial Mediation.

 All non-jury trials are set by the court with a pre-trial procedure order.
 Jury trials will be transferred to be heard in the Daniel T.K.
 Hurley Courthouse in West Palm Beach.

 Please note that no long distance calls will be returned.
-Telephonic appearance are permitted if there is no objection by opposing party and with the approval of the Court.
+Telephonic appearance is not permitted for attorneys or defendants in Criminal cases.
+Except for Criminal Cases, Telephonic appearance are permitted if there is no objection by opposing party and with the approval of the Court.
 A motion and order must be provided for each request to appear telephonically.
 Telephonic appearances for attorneys on non-evidentiary hearings are coordinated through CourtCall.
 Be advised that when there are multiple cases set at the same time such as UMC or Case Management Dockets, the Court will take parties who are present in-court before parties participating through CourtCall.